ToyotaInfoTech/RAMN/docs/userguide/diag_tutorial.rst

     $ echo "19 01 04" | isotpsend -s 7e1 -d 7e9 can0

-The ECU answers with five bytes:
+The ECU answers with six bytes:

 - First byte is 0x19 + 0x40 = 0x59 to signal it accepted the request.
 - Second byte repeats the sub-function byte.